 If you are a gamer, you probably have heard the term Bottlenecking.
 It’s been thrown a lot to the user, especially when talking about customizable computers.
 In this post, we are going to see how you can find out what is Bottlenecking your Windows PC.
-We will also everything to know about Bottlenecking in gaming.
+We will also know everything about Bottlenecking in gaming.

 What is Bottlenecking my PC?